a-nik-et/a-nik-et/README.md

 ---

 ## 🚀 What I’m Doing
-📌 **Building & managing AWS infrastructure with Terraform & Ansible**
+📌 **Learning as along building AWS infrastructure and the AWS Cloud tools & Services**
-📌 **Optimizing cloud deployments for high availability & scalability**
 📌 **Exploring AWS services like EC2, S3, Lambda, VPC, and more**
 📌 **Working towards AWS Solution Architect & DevOps certifications**
 📌 Open to **collaborations on AWS, SysOps, and DevOps projects**